spencerpeters/spencerpeters.github.io/posts/2017-12-25-New-Philosophy-Beta-Release.markdown

 What earns you respect instead is confidence (nearly the opposite of try-hard niceness) and winning (should be the same as try-hard collaboration but is not, especially in pickup).
 I had a very stark illustration of this reality in pickup basketball.
 When I tried to be a good team player, avoid fouling and aggression, and listen to everyone's (mostly wrong) advice, I got more patronizing advice and got ragged on every time I made a mistake.
 My optimism and mental toughness was barely sufficient to stop myself from degenerating into vicious cycles of hesitation and more mistakes.

-On the other hand, when I decided to focus just on the game in front of me and the satisfaction of blocking a shot or scoring a basket, ignored advice, brushed off foul calls, and took the ball to the basket agressively, I got points, respect, high fives, and lots of people coming up after the game to double-check my name.
+On the other hand, when I decided to focus just on the game in front of me and the satisfaction of blocking a shot or scoring a basket, ignored advice, brushed off foul calls, and took the ball to the basket aggressively, I got points, respect, high fives, and lots of people coming up after the game to double-check my name.
 The fact that this came as a surprise to me probably belies much of my present woes.

 So, I should compete more and unabashedly enjoy winning!
 The pursuit of being world class per Metric Eternalism is a good narrative for this.